-9. Agencies should collect data on the operation of marketable permitting programs and consider periodically assessing both the policy effectiveness and economic efficiency of existing marketable permitting programs.
-Agencies should be cognizant that some of the
+10. Subject to other agency priorities and applicable legal requirements, including the Paperwork Reduction Act (PRA) and e-Government Act, agencies should collect data on the operation of marketable permitting programs and consider periodically assessing both the policy effectiveness and economic efficiency of existing marketable permitting programs.
+Agencies should be cognizant that some of the data collected may be confidential and protected against disclosure by law.

-231 data collected will likely be confidential and should implement procedures for handling 232 this data appropriately.
-233 10.
-To the extent feasible, agencies should release data on permit transactions, prices, and 234 holdings to help the public gauge a market's policy effectiveness and to help parties make 235 efficient decisions in the market.
-Agencies should carefully consider what other data to 236 release.
-237 11.
-Agencies that manage marketable permitting programs should coordinate with other 238 agencies that have specific expertise to improve marketable permitting programs and 239 design more efficient systems in the future.
-Agencies should explore formalizing 240 agreements allocating respective responsibilities or developing standards or policies 241 jointly, where appropriate.
-242 12.
-In order to prevent pre-publication leaks and information asymmetries, agencies using 243 marketable permitting programs should develop communication policies for announcing 244 policy changes or enforcement actions that could influence the permit market.
+- 11. To the extent practicable, agencies should release data on permit transactions, prices, holdings, compliance rates, and other data to help the public gauge a market's policy effectiveness and to help parties make efficient decisions in the market. - 12.
+Agencies that manage marketable permitting programs should coordinate with other agencies and authorities that have expertise to improve marketable permitting programs. - 13.
+In order to minimize information asymmetries, agencies should develop communication policies for announcing policy changes or enforcement actions that could influence the market.